garethdmm/atlas/README.md

 ## Workflow

 The best way to describe the functionality of Atlas is to go through the workflow in light detail.
-Let's say you want to find good forecasting models for future 5-minute realized volatility.
+Let's say you want to find good forecasting models for next one-minute log return on a particular exchange.
 Using the Atlas workflow might look something like this:

 1. Create a featureset you wish to train models against.
 The [feature library](ml/data/feature.py) has dozens of built-in features which can be generated from the GDS database.
 Each of these features can be built/referenced in code using a human-readable syntax.
 For example, this is how you would create a feature for the one-minute future log-returns on the bitstamp btc_usd pair.
       ```python